Serial Attached SCSI: Identification and addressing

 A SAS Domain is the SAS version of a SCSI domain—it consists of a set of SAS devices that communicate with one another by means of a service delivery subsystem.
 Each SAS port in a SAS domain has a SCSI port identifier that identifies the port uniquely within the SAS domain, the World Wide Name.
 It is assigned by the device manufacturer, like an Ethernet device's MAC address, and is typically worldwide unique as well.
 SAS devices use these port identifiers to address communications to each other.

 In addition, every SAS device has a SCSI device name, which identifies the SAS device uniquely in the world.
-One doesn't often see these device names because the port identifiers tend to identify the device sufficiently.
+One does not often see these device names because the port identifiers tend to identify the device sufficiently.

 For comparison, in parallel SCSI, the SCSI ID is the port identifier and device name.
 In Fibre Channel, the port identifier is a WWPN and the device name is a WWNN.

 In SAS, both SCSI port identifiers and SCSI device names take the form of a SAS address, which is a 64 bit value, normally in the NAA IEEE Registered format.
 People sometimes refer to a SCSI port identifier as the SAS address of a device, out of confusion.
 People sometimes call a SAS address a World Wide Name or WWN, because it is essentially the same thing as a WWN in Fibre Channel.
 For a SAS expander device, the SCSI port identifier and SCSI device name are the same SAS address.